Fuvahmulah: Geography

 The island is 494.2 km south of the country's capital, Malé.
 The Fuvahmulah city is about 4.5 by 1.2 km with a submerged reef (Rashikedefaro) extending for about 3 km in a southeasterly direction.
 The island is the third largest in the Maldives.
-In the past, Fuvahmulah was a small coral atoll whose southern end was open at a spot called Diyarehifaando and the inside of the island was a saltwater lagoon forming a natural harbor.
+In the past, Fuvahmulah was a small coral atoll whose southern end was open at a spot called Diyarehifaando and the inside of the island was a saltwater lagoon forming a natural harbour.
 There is a spot on the southern end known as Kudhuheraival (forest of a small islet), which indicates there was a small separate islet over there in ancient times.

 The channel connecting the lagoon with the ocean was closed by massive coral boulders in the past.
 Thus the inside of the island is lower than its edges.
 In time the inner lagoon lost its saltiness and all that remains today are two small lakes, wetlands and marshy taro fields.
 In this respect, Fuvahmulah is like the island of Nukutavake in the Central Pacific.

 The northern lake of the island is known as "Dhadimagi Kilhi" (lit.
 "Lake of Dhadimagu" or "Dhadimagu Lake" since the lake is located in Dhadimagu ward of the island) and the southern is "Bandaara Kilhi" (lit.
 "State Lake" since the lake has been under state custody throughout history).

 Lacking a lagoon and being subject to ocean swells, Fuvahmulah was often inaccessible to seafarers in the past.
-In the early 2000s a harbor was built at the southeast tip of the island, which minimized the problem to a certain extent.
+In the early 2000s a harbour was built at the southeast tip of the island, which minimised the problem to a certain extent.
 The construction of a domestic airport on the island in 2011 has gradually opened the island to the rest of the country.

 Environment

-Being the nearest atoll to the Equator and the first atoll in the Southern Hemisphere among the atolls of the Maldives, Fuvahmulah has many features which make the island unique.
 As H.C.P Bell says in his monograph, throughout history Maldivians themselves have fairly judged Fuvahmulah to be the most beautiful island in the Maldives.
-This judgement remains up to this day within the hearts of many Maldivians who express this both in words and deeds on different occasions ranging from TV and radio programmes to the polls taken by newspapers and websites online.